yndarv/fooconf/README.md

 # fooconf

-Videoconference web-app written with Go and *???*.
+Videoconference web-app written with Go and _???_.

 Goal is to make it look like 'production-grade project'

 ## MVP

-- default user management with auth. *2fa
+- default user management with auth. \*2fa
 - two types of meetings: 1v1 and conference
-- conference must support up to 10 participants with decent audio/video quality
+- conference must support up to 10 participants with decent audio/video quality kfjekgjek jgekj gkejg kejg k fkjgkjrgrkj grjgkrjg

 ![[./docs/mvp.svg]]